JRSijsling/quartic_isomorphisms/README.md

 Prerequisites
 --

-An installation of Magma and the dependency [`JRSijsling/quartic_reconstruction`](https://github.com/JRSijsling/quartic_reconstruction).
+An installation of Magma and the dependency [`JRSijsling/quartic_reconstruction`](https://github.com/JRSijsling/quartic_reconstruction).The repository [`edgarcosta/endomorphisms`](https://github.com/edgarcosta/endomorphisms) is needed for running the tests in `examples/`.

 Installation
 --